mehulagg/gitlab/doc/user/group/index.md

 This will enable the domain-checking for all new users added to the group from this moment on.

-**Note:** Domain restrictions currently only apply to groups and do not prevent users from being added as members of projects owned by the restricted group.
+NOTE:
-{: .note}
+Domain restrictions currently only apply to groups and do not prevent users from being added as members of projects owned by the restricted group.

 #### Group file templates **(PREMIUM)**